Wong Kam-sing: Blog

-Moreover, the Government has taken the lead in developing RE.
-A number of waste-to-energy projects have been commissioned progressively or are under planning.
-The Government is also actively developing larger-scale RE projects in suitable reservoirs, sewage treatment and flood prevention facilities, as well as restored landfills.
-Since 2017-18, the Government has earmarked a total of $3 billion to install small-scale RE systems at government premises.
-As at September 2021, about 130 projects have been approved, including installation of solar energy generation systems at government offices, government quarters, schools, recreational grounds-cum-rest gardens, reservoirs and pedestrian links, as well as installation of waste-to-energy and hydro power systems at multiple sewage treatment plants.

-Another strategy of the Hong Kong’s Climate Action Plan 2050 is the promotion of “energy saving and green buildings” to reduce energy demand.
-The Government’s goal is to reduce the electricity consumption of commercial buildings by 30% to 40% and that of residential buildings by 20% to 30% from the 2015 level by 2050; and to achieve half of the above targets by 2035.
-To this end, the Government will consider expanding the scope of regulation regarding the energy efficiency standards of building services installations, requiring more frequent energy audits, and mandating the implementation of identified energy management opportunities.
-The Government will also strengthen the promotion of retro-commissioning.
-At the same time, the Government will study the feasibility of incorporating district cooling system (DCS) in more new development areas, and make full use of green innovation and technology to optimise the operation of DCSs.
-The Government will also keep the Mandatory Energy Efficiency Labelling Scheme under review and consider setting a minimum energy efficiency requirement for regulated appliances, etc.

 In 2017, Wong launched a blog (SEN’s Blog) to brief the public on the latest progress of his policy initiatives with the help of video clips and images.
 In addition, and pages have been set up in recent years to strengthen communication with the public.

-Personal experience
+Personal life

 After graduated from CCC Kei Tsz Primary School, Wong studied in St Bonaventure College and High School and Po Leung Kuk CFA No. 1 College (now called Po Leung Kuk No.1 W.H.
 Cheung College).
 Wong got his degree from the Faculty of Architecture of the University of Hong Kong in 1988.
 He then received further education on sustainable built environment from the graduate school of the University of British Columbia in Canada in the 1990s.

 Family

 Wong’s wife, Susan Leung So-wan, is also an architect.
 Leung was the Chair of the Board of Local Affairs of the Hong Kong Institute of Architects.
 They have a daughter.